When Gods Strike: Cautionary Tales and Instant Death in the Ancient Near East

 Other biblical examples, like Ananias and Sapphira (Acts 5) or Korah’s rebellion (Num 16), fit ANE patterns of sudden punishment:

-Mesopotamia: Swearing false oaths or defying the gods often invoked immediate death.
+Mesopotamia: Swearing false oaths or defying the gods often invoked immediate death or affliction.

-Egypt: Rebellion against Ra brings Hathor/Sekhmet to slaughter humanity until appeased.
+Egypt: Rebellion against Ra brings divine slaughter—Hathor/Sekhmet motifs show how the gods punish transgression until appeased.

-Canaan/Ugarit: Rebellion or breaking divine law carried the expectation of instant divine retribution.
+Canaan/Ugarit: Rebellion or breaking divine law carried the expectation of immediate retribution.

 Why This Matters